1axat/Any-Weather/README.md

 API Integration:

-Any-Weather integrates with external weather APIs to provide accurate forecasts.
+~Any-Weather integrates with external weather APIs to provide accurate forecasts.
 This currently uses the OpenWeatherMap API as the data source.
 To change the API or add more sources:

-Create an account with the desired API provider and obtain an API key.
+-> Create an account with the desired API provider and obtain an API key.

-Update the .env file with the new API key.
+-> Update the .env file with the new API key.

-Adjust API requests and responses in the codebase as needed.
+-> Adjust API requests and responses in the codebase as needed.

 FEATURES:

-Instantly view the current weather conditions for your selected location, including temperature, humidity, and wind speed.
+~Instantly view the current weather conditions for your selected location, including temperature, humidity, and wind speed.